What Products Are Made In Malaysia // Malaysia Product Sourcing And Manufacturing

 Automotive Parts and Vehicles

 Malaysia's automotive industry is a vital part of its manufacturing sector, focusing on vehicle assembly and the production of automotive components.
-The country is home to two major national car brands, Proton and Perodua, and a thriving automotive parts industry that supplies domestic manufacturers and global automotive giants.
+The country is home to two major national car brands, Proton and Perodua, as well as a thriving automotive parts industry that supplies both domestic manufacturers and global automotive giants.

 Vehicle Assembly

 Malaysia’s automotive industry began to take shape in the mid-1980s with the establishment of Proton, the country's first national car brand.
-Proton, in collaboration with international car manufacturers, has produced a range of vehicles, including sedans, SUVs, and compact cars, that are popular in Malaysia and other countries within the ASEAN region and beyond.
+Proton, in collaboration with international car manufacturers, has produced a range of vehicles, including sedans, SUVs, and compact cars, that are popular in Malaysia and other countries within the ASEAN region, as well as beyond.
 Perodua, another national car brand, is known for its compact and fuel-efficient vehicles, which have gained a strong foothold in the domestic market.

 These vehicle assembly plants are equipped with advanced manufacturing technologies and adhere to international quality standards, ensuring Malaysian-made vehicles are competitive in the global market.